-- Continued progression of the new Digital Services Strategy ensuring the Council has the capacity and skills to take forward the associated investment and delivery of plans. - Equipped for Learning Programme (ELF) project approved and funding in place to support delivery.
-This will provide every school age pupil in the county with a learning device such as an iPad or Google Chromebook as part of Midlothian Council's £10.5 million investment in digital learning.
-Significant progress made in supporting Education ambition for 1 to 1 devices.
-Improvements in Wi Fi provision across schools to support wider deployment of chromebooks and underlying technologies now complete.
-In addition, implemented new EFL web filtering solution to support 1 to 1 device deployment. - Digital enabled projects: a number of business applications have been upgraded and these continue to improve customer and staff experience, including upgrade to the Itrent system this quarter. - Cyber Security resilience: Log4 Vulnerability mitigation actions taken in December 2021.
-All Core Business Applications and Technologies had to be checked and verified with Suppliers.
-Number of improvements planned to strengthen the Council Cyber defences (procured and now in the process of implementing new solutions).
-Including updated anti-virus solution, a backup health check and staff phishing exercises.
+- Continued progression of the new Digital Services Strategy ensuring the Council has the capacity and skills to take forward the associated investment and delivery of plans. - Equipped for Learning Programme (ELF) work streams already progressing at pace.
+Significant progress made: - ➤ EFL Mail Migration 2,800 new Google mail accounts created and 8TB data migrated from Microsoft Exchange into Google mail now complete - ➤ Increase to SWAN network bandwidth across all schools to support wider deployment of Chromebooks and underlying technologies now complete - ➤ Evaluated and sourced new EFL web filtering solution to support 1 to 1 device deployment. - Digital enabled projects: a number of business applications have been upgraded and these continue to improve customer and staff experience, including upgrade to the Itrent system. - CyberSecurity resilience: A number of improvements made to the Council cyber defences, including updated anti-virus solution, a back-up health check and staff phishing exercises.